 Sometimes it’s trying to silence your irrational inner critic.

 Sometimes it’s over-analyzing if the joke you told at work was actually funny or if it was really dumb.

 Sometimes it’s wondering if you’ll ever be good enough.

 I eventually realized that maybe there was more to what I was feeling than normal concerns.
-In August, I started seeing a counselor, and she helped me see my anxiety for what it was.
-Whether or not it was circumstantial, hormonal, or a combination of the two, it was something that needed to be addressed.
+I started seeing a counselor and she helped me see my anxiety for what it was – whether or not it was circumstantial, hormonal, or a combination of the two, it was something that needed to be addressed.

 Once I was able to acknowledge these things as anxiety, I’ve been able to find ways to deal with it in a healthier way than merely denying it.
 Instead of wondering what was wrong with me (and thus becoming more anxious), I’ve begun to validate my own feelings and find strategies to help me work through my emotions.

-And if you’re struggling with anxiety yourself, remember it’s OK that you feel the way you feel.
-And it’s ok to ask for help.
+And if you’re struggling with anxiety yourself, remember it’s okay to feel the way you feel.
+And it’s okay to ask for help.